EvanderFdes/send-bandwidth-report/README.md

-# 📶 OpenWRT Monthly Bandwidth Report
+# 📶 OpenWRT Bandwidth Report

-A shell script that collects monthly per-device bandwidth usage from OpenWRT using `nlbwmon`, maps IPs to static hostnames (if configured), and sends the results to Telegram via a bot.
+A shell script that collects daily per-device bandwidth usage from OpenWRT using `nlbwmon`, maps IPs to static hostnames (if configured), and sends the results to Telegram via a bot.

 ---